By Nick Hansen, Staff Writer

 Josh offered me two seats to this invite-only event.
 His film was part of the El Rey Network’s reality show Rebel without a Crew.
 Contestants were given $7000 to shoot a feature film, and the show documented the production.
 The film was great and it was great catching up with Josh and I was even asked to do an on-camera interview for the show.
 The series is available to watch on the El Rey Network and can be streamed on Go90.com.

 IPR Student Experiences

-- Live Sound and Show Production student Victor Guerrero had a great experience at a local venue.
+Live Sound and Show Production student Victor Guerrero networking at the Dirty Dog: Victor had a great experience at a local venue.
 In our classroom sessions, we talk a lot about networking at these events.
 The students are required to create and bring business cards with them.
 I always urge Live Sound students to talk to the sound crew at events.
 Victor had success at a bar called the Dirty Dog.
 He struck up a conversation with the Sound tech, who asked him to come by the next day and help out.
 So, one of our students even got to do a little work at the festival!

 Student Thoughts on SXSW 2018: